LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * Go to [Update Customization](#update-customization)
 * Option B: You want to throw away your existing main_#.#_custom branch and start over
     * Follow the [GitHub Instructions to delete a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#deleting-a-branch)
-    * Click on Code, make sure you are at the correct branch and sync the fork
+    * In GitHub, at your fork, click on Code, make sure you are at the correct branch, and then sync the fork
     * Go to [Open Module in Codespaces](#open-module-in-codespaces)

 #### Situation 2

 **Your existing fork is from the correct location (LoopKit)**

-* Option A: Your existing fork shows the dev branch as the default branch
+* Option A: Your existing fork shows the dev (or main) branch as the default branch
     * Tap on sync fork
     * Go to [Open Module in Codespaces](#open-module-in-codespaces)
 * Option B: You probably know what to do or this would not be your situation - ask for help if you are confused